 It is a common tendency for people to dismiss radically different interpretations of events as the products of insanity, and they are loudly encouraged in this folk-belief by the mass media.
 Whether in the old Soviet Union, China or the USA, one of the core functions of the media is to discredit and marginalize those who challenge consensus reality.

 When on 11th September 2009 the actor Charlie Sheen wrote an open letter to President Obama, lobbying for a new investigation into the terrorist attacks of September 2001, the reaction of the mass media was predictable – it ignored the substance of the letter and attacked Sheen personally in a co-ordinated barrage of verbal abuse.
 It is at moments like this that one thinks of the old Soviet media, its ‘journalists’ cravenly nosing the party line.
 The mask of diversity slipped, revealing the actual conformity it hides.
 Talking heads across the spectrum restricted themselves to a narrow range of insults, repeated endlessly.
-The broadcaster Geraldo called Sheen a ‘drug-addled whore-banger’.
+The broadcaster Geraldo encapsulated the theme when he called Sheen a ‘drug-addled whore-banger’.
 The campaign of invective received its most entertaining expression the same day in the apoplectic rage of the talk-show host Rush Limbaugh.
-His diatribe is worth reproducing it in full.
+His diatribe is worth reproducing in full.

 Phone-in questioner Mark Dice: Hi Rush, I’m wondering what you and your establishment friends are going do now that one over one third of Americans from both political parties believe that the attacks of 9/11 were an inside job, and your propaganda and your gate-keeping is not having the effect that you and your puppet- masters thought it would?